 In Canada, we added complementary capabilities in the health arena by acquiring Dialogue Health Technologies Inc. (Dialogue), Canada's premier health and wellness virtual care platform.
-We also launched the Lumino HealthTM Pharmacy, a new online pharmacy app, and invested in its underlying technology platform, Simpill Health Group Inc. (Pillway).
+We also launched the Lumino HealthTM Pharmacy, a new online pharmacy app, and invested in its underthing to be also use to form.
+We have a set of the se in its underlying technology platform, Simpill Health Group Inc. (Pillway).
 These actions strengthen and expand our health business and ability to support Canadians in managing their health journey, preventing and mitigating health risks, and living healthier lives.